 With the above in mind, it’s time to really get into the thick of it.
-Below you’ll find 10 tried-and-true methods I’ve personally used to create my own blog names I think you’ll find just as useful.
+Below you’ll find 10 tried-and-true methods I’ve personally used to create my own catchy blog names I think you’ll find just as useful.

 If you still need help, here’s a name generator for you to use!

-1. Grab a Thesaurus
+1. Grab a Thesaurus for a Catchy Name

 There’s something about flicking through a good thesaurus that beats almost any other method I know for coming up with interesting new words.
 A Thesaurus can be a goldmine of inspiration, especially if you want to say something in a slightly different way.